believe-that-23/NodeJS_MongoDB-Questions/lecture_17/Q1/problem/ProblemStatement.md

 ### Introduction + Scenario

-In this project, you will work on a real-time chat-room application powered by Socket.IO.
+In this problem, you will work on a real-time chat-room application powered by Socket.IO.
 This application enables multiple users to connect to chat rooms and engage in real-time conversations.
 Socket.IO facilitates seamless communication between users, providing a dynamic and interactive chat experience.
 Your task is to enhance and extend the functionality of this chat application.

 ### Objectives